I had a look at 6 different ways of measuring your VO2 Max.

 Since the measurement needs to be precise it’s highly recommended to use an athletics track.
 One lap in lane 1 is 400 metres, and one mile is just over four laps (1609 metres).
 There will be a solid white line to indicate the mile and possibly a marker on the inside of the track.

-You will need to time how fast you completed the mile (I finished in 12 mins 34 secs) and your pulse immediately after finishing.
+You will need to time how fast you completed the mile (12:34 for me) and your pulse immediately after finishing.
 To convert from your 15 second pulse to beats per minute, multiply the number by four. e.g. 35 beats in 15 seconds, 35 x 4 = 140bpm.
 Those are entered here and my results gave an estimated VO2 max of 52.21 ml/kg/min.

 Test 5 – One Mile Jog

 The penultimate test is similar to the above, except you will jog the distance.
-Due to the formula used this is a non-maximal effort and you must finish slower than 8 minutes for males and 9 minutes for females.
+Due to the formula used this is a non-maximal effort.
+You must finish slower than 8 minutes for males and 9 minutes for females.
 As before you will record the time it takes to complete the mile and your heart rate for 15 seconds on completion.

-The formula is found here and requires your gender and weight, with my estimated VO2 max from this test coming out at 53.45 ml/kg/min.
+The formula is found here and requires your gender and weight.
+My estimated VO2 max from this test came out at 53.45 ml/kg/min.

 Test 6 – Cooper Test

 For inexperienced participants it’s often hard to judge the right pace to run this.
-If you have some idea of your VO2 max then you can use the formula here to see what distance you are expected to cover.
-You can then use that to set your pace (work out a 100m and 400m time to judge while you are running).
+If you have some idea of your VO2 max then you can use the formula here to predict your distance.
+You can then use that to set your pace by working out an average pace per 100m or 400m.

-Prior to the test I knew my score is around 50 ml/kg/min.
-After trying a few different values I find that 2750 metres produces an estimate of 50.19.
+Prior to the test I knew my score will be around 50 ml/kg/min.
+After trying a few different values I found that 2750 metres produced an estimate of 50.19.

 12 minutes = 720 seconds.